 Franklin College has established an out-of-state grant to be awarded to students from outside Indiana.
 Students who submit a completed application on or before December 1 may receive a grant up to $4,000.
-Students who submit a completed application after December 1st may receive a grant ranging between $1,000 – $4,000 provided funding is available.
-To be guaranteed this grant, you must have visited Franklin College.
+Students who submit a completed application after December 1st may receive a grant provided funding is available.
+To receive this grant you must have visited Franklin College.

-A Franklin College Alumni Grant will be awarded to entering students who have a parent or grandparent who graduated from Franklin College.
-Awards range from $500 – $2000.
-Students must submit a complete application on or before December 1.
+A Franklin College Alumni Grant will be awarded to admitted students who have a parent or grandparent who graduated from Franklin College.
+Awards range from $500-$2000.
+Students must submit a completed application and essay on or before December 1.

 For families who have multiple students attending Franklin College simultaneously, we offer a $500 Family Grant to each student.
 The grant is renewable for each year the students are concurrently enrolled.

 Aside from the scholarships listed above which are individually awarded by our Office of Financial Aid, some academic departments and contributors provide scholarships to qualified students on a competitive basis.
 Descriptions are provided below.

 The National Pulliam Journalism Scholarship